elejeune11/woundcompute/README.md

 ['test_001', 'test_002', 'test_003', 'test_004', 'test_005', 'test_006', 'test_007', 'test_008', 'test_009', 'test_010', 'test_011', 'test_012', 'test_013', 'test_014', 'test_015']
 ```
 3. It is OK for the example to only contain one image type and corresponding folder (e.g., if only brightfield images were recorded, the example will be missing the ``fluorescent_images`` folder).
 This information will be reflected in the [input file](#input).
+4. In order to run automatic comparison between the brightfield and fluorescent examples, they must contain the same number of frames.
-4. If it is neccessary to read other file types or formats (e.g., a single 3D TIFF array), that would be easy to implement -- we can add it to the to-do list.
+5. If it is neccessary to read other file types or formats (e.g., a single 3D TIFF array), that would be easy to implement -- we can add it to the to-do list.
 In addition, we can add a python function to rename files so that they are in order according to ```np.sort``` if that is necessary.

 ### Preparing an input file<a name="input"></a>